 - Faster burst: Shoots at higher frequency (4 vs 3 flaps/sec) to capture the decisive moment.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been around for much longer (launched in April 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the D3200 emerges as the winner of the match-up (6 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D3200 is the clear winner of the contest (8 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.